Graduate Certificate: Nonprofit Management and Leadership

 This course covers the fundamentals of accounting and financial management for nonprofit organizations.
 Students will learn how to understand and use financial information to inform decision-making.
 The course will focus on operating budgets, cash budgets, tools for evaluating capital budgeting decisions and an introduction to accounting principles, financial reporting, financial condition analysis and unique aspects of accounting for not-for profit organizations.
 By the end of the course, students should be able to read and interpret financial information and perform straightforward financial analyses.
 Faculty: Nathan Dietz

-Strategic Management for Nonprofit & Public Organizations
+Strategic Management for Nonprofit & Public Organizations (Spring 2020)

 Serving as a successful leader for a nonprofit or public organization of any kind requires an understanding of the strategic management process and a well-developed and managed strategy is a key to an organization’s performance.
 This course provides an integrated approach to leadership theories and concepts, research and modern practices related to strategic planning and execution.
 Leading strategy approaches will be discussed and students will gain a deep understanding of how strategy can be effectively developed, implemented and managed in these organizations.
 Faculty: Rob Sheehan